RacoonDog/Pixin/README.md

 [Pixie](https://github.com/pixiemc) + [Mixin](https://github.com/SpongePowered/Mixin) = Pixin

 It makes Pixie work via a mixin.
-1.20.1 only because that's what I did it in, no reason it can't do others and there's probably a way to make it do fancy multiversion but I didn't.
+Works on any version (at least 1.18+) fabric. (thanks to [curseforge/pixiemod for the multiversion enlightenment](https://codeberg.org/cursefroge/PixieMod))

 ## Usage